cgeoga/BesselK.jl/README.md

 @show ForwardDiff.derivative(_v->adbesselk(_v, x), v)   # good to go.
 @show ForwardDiff.derivative(_v->adbesselkxv(_v, x), v) # good to go.
 ```

+# Limitations

+For the moment there are two primary limitations:

+* **AD compatibility with `ForwardDiff.jl` only**.
+The issue here is that in one
+  particular case I use a different function branch of one is taking a
+  derivative with respect to `v` or just evaluating `besselk(v, x)`.
+The way that
+  is currently checked in the code is with `if (v isa AbstractFloat)`, which may
+  not work properly for other methods.

+* **Only derivatives up to the second are checked and confirmed accurate.** The
+  code uses a large number of local polynomial expansions at slightly hairy
+  values of internal intermediate functions, and so at some sufficiently high
+  level of derivative those local polynomials won't give accurate partial
+  information.

 # Implementation details